opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 #### Step 8 - Run the pipeline

-Now that you have the AWS credentials, and MongoDB and OpenSearch are both running locally, you can now start the pipeline.
+With AWS credentials configured and both MongoDB and OpenSearch running on your local machine, you can launch the pipeline.

-Move to the directory containing the Data Prepper binaries
+First, navigate to the directory containing the Data Prepper binaries:

 ```
 cd data-prepper/release/archives/linux/build/install/opensearch-data-prepper-$VERSION-linux-x64
 ```

-Start Data Prepper
+Then, start Data Prepper using the following command:

 ```
 bin/data-prepper
 ```

-#### Step 9 - Observe the documents in OpenSearch
+#### Step 9 - Review the documents in OpenSearch

-It may take a minute for the export to go through.
-Once you see a log like `org.opensearch.dataprepper.plugins.source.s3.ScanObjectWorker - Received all acknowledgments for folder partition` from Data Prepper, visit OpenSearch Dashboards in your browser at `http://localhost:5601`.
+Wait for the export to complete, which may take a minute.
+Once Data Prepper displays  a log, for example, `org.opensearch.dataprepper.plugins.source.s3.ScanObjectWorker - Received all acknowledgments for folder partition`, open `http://localhost:5601` to access OpenSearch Dashboards.

-Go to `Dev Tools` and run `GET mongodb-index/_search`.
-You should see the documents you added to MongoDB in step 2.
+Go to the **Dev Tools** application and enter `GET mongodb-index/_search` into the console editor to retrieve the MongoDB documents you created in step 2.

-#### Step 10 - Insert some sample documents to MongoDB
+#### Step 10 - Add sample documents to MongoDB
+Add sample documents to MongoDB using the following command:

 ```
 db.demo_collection.insertOne({"key-four": "value-four"})
 db.demo_collection.insertOne({"key-five": "value-five"})
 db.demo_collection.insertOne({"key-six": "value-six"})
 ```

-These documents will now be pulled by Data Prepper's MongoDB source from the MongoDB streams.
+The MongoDB source in Data Prepper will now extract  these documents from the MongoDB streams.

-#### Step 11 - Observe the documents in OpenSearch
+#### Step 11 - Review the documents in OpenSearch

-Once you see another Data Prepper log like `org.opensearch.dataprepper.plugins.source.s3.ScanObjectWorker - Received all acknowledgments for folder partition`, go back to OpenSearch Dashboards Dev Tools and run another query on the index with `GET mongodb-index/_search`.
+As soon as Data Prepper generates another log, for example, `org.opensearch.dataprepper.plugins.source.s3.ScanObjectWorker - Received all acknowledgments for folder partition`, return to **Dev Tools** and run another search on the index using `GET mongodb-index/_search`.

-#### Step 12 - Cleanup resources
+#### Step 12 - Clean up resources

-You are all done!
-Remember to delete the DynamoDB Source Coordination Store and the S3 bucket, and to stop Data Prepper, MongoDB, and OpenSearch.
+As you complete this process, make sure perform the following cleanup tasks: delete the DynamoDB source coordination store and S3 bucket, and stop the Data Prepper, MongoDB, and OpenSearch instances.

 ### Summary

+We hope this walkthrough deepens. your knowledge of the Data Prepper architecture and process of creating scalable plugins with source coordination.
+For any suggestions regarding new database plugins, assistance with plugin creation, or general Data Prepper questions, [create a new discussion](https://github.com/opensearch-project/data-prepper/discussions).
+The Data Prepper community and maintenance team are committed to supporting your efforts.
-After reading this and following along, you hopefully will have a better understanding of the internals of Data Prepper, and how to create a new plugin that can scale via Source Coordination.
-If you have any ideas or proposals on new database plugins for Data Prepper, questions about creating a new plugin for a database, or even just general questions about Data Prepper, please don't hesitate to [Create a new discussion](https://github.com/opensearch-project/data-prepper/discussions), and the community and Data Prepper maintainers would be happy to help!
+that can scale via Source Coordination.
+If you have any ideas or proposals on new database plugins for Data Prepper,